LowSugarCoke/jntpy-gui/README.md

 ## Usage

-1. Run this script from command line without arguments to use the default keywords:
+1. Run this script
 ```
 npm start
 ```

 ## Deployment in windows
+1. Turn on command line and copy the command as below:

 ```
 python -m venv jntpy-gui-env